asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 One of the twelve XP practices is colletive code ownership.
 Pair programming helps create collective code ownership on teams.
 You avoid all of the problems that come from individual developers taking ownership of an area of the code and work on it in isolation.

 Code developed by lone developers continues to be the lowest quality code I encounter.
 These developers have spent months (and sometimes years) learning the idiosyncracies of poor code and after a while don't see the mess that is in front of them, and that they continue to contribute to.
-Their own lack of knowledge of software design affects their decisions, so they just push through incredibly low-quality, brittle, and obfuscated code to meet their deadlines.
-There is no visibility in the organization that the code that was committed to codebase creates a drag on the organization for years to come.
+Their own lack of knowledge of software design affects their decisions, so they just push through incredibly low-quality, brittle, and obfuscated code to meet deadlines.
+There is no visibility in the organization that the result of meeting the deadline was a drag on the organization for years to come (or possibly forever).

 ### Eliminates Towers of Knowledge